 How long will it take to fully recover?

 Recovery times vary related to the complexity of the procedure.
 If you receive just one or two implants, recovery time whereby the pain has reduced to minimal levels may be within 24 to 48 hours.
 If there were multiple implants, bone, and/or tissue grafts, the recovery time can be one to two weeks.

 Is The Procedure Painful At All?

-As this type of surgery requires just a small incision in the gums, there is minimal pain.
-It is not uncommon to receive a prescription pain relief medication if your procedure has a higher amount of invasiveness.
-If you experience any pain, it should subside in a day or two.
+This type of surgery only requires a small incision in the gums, resulting in minimal pain.
+If your procedure is more invasive, you might commonly receive a prescription for pain relief medication.
+Any pain you might experience should subside within a day or two.